Expert tells judge to drop charges against NYC Mayor Eric Adams without letting them be refiled

-NEW YORK (AP) — A court-appointed lawyer advised a federal judge Friday to let the Justice Department drop corruption charges against New York City Mayor Eric Adams but prevent prosecutors from ever reviving the case so it doesn’t hang over him “like the proverbial Sword of Damocles.”
+NEW YORK (AP) — A judge has no choice but to grant the Justice Department’s unusual and divisive request to dismiss New York City Mayor Eric Adams’ corruption case, a court-appointed lawyer said Friday, but he recommended that prosecutors be barred from ever reviving the charges so they don’t hang over Adams “like the proverbial Sword of Damocles.”

-Paul Clement, who was solicitor general under President George W. Bush, delivered the recommendation to Judge Dale E. Ho in papers filed two weeks after Ho appointed him to provide neutral advice on the case.
+Paul Clement, who represented the federal government before the Supreme Court as President George W. Bush's solicitor general, delivered the recommendation to Manhattan federal Judge Dale E. Ho in papers filed two weeks after Ho appointed him to provide neutral advice on the case.

 In a written submission, Clement told Ho that there was “ample reason” to dismiss the prosecution without granting the Justice Department's request to be able to refile them after this year's mayoral election, which would leave “a prospect that hangs like the proverbial Sword of Damocles over the accused.”